401(k) Business Financing

 How 401(k) Business Funding Works

 With 401(k) business financing (formally known as Rollovers for Business Start-ups or ROBS), you can use funds from an eligible retirement account to buy a small business or franchise without taking a taxable distribution or getting a loan.

 By starting your business debt-free, it removes the burden of having to make monthly payments as you launch your business, allowing you to be profitable sooner.
 Plus, 401(k) business financing doesn’t trigger an early withdrawal fee or tax penalties, so you can continue to save for retirement while building your business.

 A Simple Step-by-Step Process

-Guidant’s team of experts has helped more than 9,000 entrepreneurs invest $3 billion in retirement assets into small businesses and franchises.
-We strive to make the journey to financing simple and straightforward, and we take it a step further by eliminating uncertainty.
+Guidant’s team of small business funding experts have helped more than 14,000 entrepreneurs access over $4 billion to fund a small business or franchise.
+We strive to make financing stress-free, and we take it a step further by eliminating uncertainty.

 Starting your business debt-free will lower your overhead and eliminate risking your home equity.
 Without loan interest to pay, you can make money sooner rather than later.

 Since you won’t have to take a taxable distribution using this structure, you can save more for retirement.

 This funding method allows you to control your retirement funds so you can invest in yourself and create the life you want.

 This tried-and-true structure is a fast, legal funding option that’s been in use since the Employee Retirement Income Security Act became a law in 1974.